bloominstituteoftechnology/Sprint-Challenge--Testing/ANSWERS.md

 - afterEach: acts after each test is ran

 1. What is the point of Test Driven Development?
 What do you personally think about this approach?
+The point of test driven development is to enstill standards amongst a team of developers.
+It also helps to gain an idea of what you would like a peice of software to do before you actually build it.

 1. What is a mock function?
 How do we use it to test a callback passed to a function?